top of page

 English proficiency

-According to the Federal Aviation Regulations, in order to obtain FAA pilots’ licenses and ratings you must be able to read, speak, write and understand the English language.
+According to Federal Aviation Regulations, in order to obtain FAA pilots’ licenses and ratings you must be able to read, speak, write and understand the English language.